 The maps above show a reduction in the range of garlic mustard (in pounds) affecting Riverwood from 2014 to 2016, and an increase in the range that we’ve been capable of covering thanks to our conservation groups.

 The growth and success of the Invasive Species Task Force comes down to volunteers, who have contributed thousands of hours to the removal of garlic mustard, as well as other invasive species.
 Our sincere thanks to everyone who has put in the time and effort to advance this important environmental program.

-If you want to make a difference in Mississauga’s ecological health and volunteer with the Invasive Species Task Force, fill out a Volunteer Application Form or email our Conservation Specialist, Derek Stone.
+If you want to make a difference in Mississauga’s ecological health and volunteer with the Invasive Species Task Force, fill out a Volunteer Application Form or email our Conservation and Program Manager, Derek Stone.